apache/druid-website-src/druid-powered.md

 Condé Nast uses Druid to track billions of events across our two dozen brands, both in real time and historically.
 Druid helps power dashboards, site performance trackers, and many other internal applications.

+## Confluent

+Druid has helped push operational visibility to the next level.
+Operating multi-tenant services requires fine-grained visibility down to the individual tenant, user, or application behavior, where most traditional monitoring stacks fail to scale or become cost-prohibitive.
+Leveraging Druid as part of our stack means we don't shy away from high-cardinality data.
+As a result, our teams can not only quickly troubleshoot issues but also glean detailed understanding to help improve the product.

 ## Contiamo

 [Contiamo](https://www.contiamo.com) uses cutting edge technology to enable agile development and deployment of data-driven frontends and automations.
 Druid powers various dashboards and frontends that deal with large amounts of event based data.